Sethu Lakshmi Bayi

-Pooradam Thirunal Sethu Lakshmi Bayi CI (5 November 1895– 22 February 1985) was the monarch, though designated as the Regent due to British policy, of the Kingdom of Travancore in southern India between 1924 and 1931.
-She, along with her younger cousin, Moolam Thirunal Sethu Parvathi Bayi, were adopted into the Travancore Royal Family and were the granddaughters of the celebrated painter, Raja Ravi Varma.
+Pooradam Thirunal Sethu Lakshmi Bayi (5 November 1895 – 22 February 1985) was the Senior Maharani of Travancore and the Attingal Mootha Thampuram.
+During her tenure as Maharani Regent of Travancore, she oversaw progressive social and administrative reforms, like abolishing the Devadasi system and opening temple roads to all castes.

-In 1924, Maharajah Moolam Thirunal died and his grand nephew and the heir to the throne, Sree Chithira Thirunal, was just 12 years old then.
+In 1924, Maharajah Moolam Thirunal died when his grand nephew and the heir to the throne, Sree Chithira Thirunal, was just 12 years old.
 A regency became necessary, since the Maharajah was still a minor.
 Since Travancore royal family followed the matrilineal system, Sethu Lakshmi Bayi was the head of the family.
 It was decided, despite the opposition of the minor Maharajah's mother, Junior Maharani Sethu Parvathi Bayi, that Sethu Lakshmi Bayi should be Regent as she was the Senior Maharani until the minor King came of age in 1930.
 She was an absolute monarch in her own right as per matrilineal law (unlike regents in the rest of India whose powers were curtailed by tradition and in practice by a regency council) and ruled as the sovereign.

-Sethu Lakshmi Bayi's regency continued the progressive administration of Travancore Dynasty and brought forth reforms like abolition of Devadasi system as well as the prohibition of animal sacrifice.
+Sethu Lakshmi Bayi's regency continued the progressive administration of Travancore dynasty and brought forth reforms like abolition of Devadasi system as well as the prohibition of animal sacrifice.
 Her meeting with Mahatma Gandhi resulted in a royal proclamation by which all the public roads (except the eastern road) to Vaikom Mahadeva Temple were opened to all castes.
 She also amended the Travancore Nayar Act in relation to the Marumakkathayam system of inheritance and family.
 Eventually in 1928, the matrilineal system was altogether done away with, introducing patrilineal nuclear family system among Nairs.
 At the same time, Sethu Lakshmi Bayi was criticized by social reformers for not allowing temple entry for dalits and also for preventing Jawaharlal Nehru from entering the Padmanabhaswamy Temple as Nehru had undertaken a sea voyage.
 She was also criticized for formulating the notorious Press Regulation Act in 1926 which gagged the Press.